ChuanMeng/SIP/README.md

   - [SIP+Sequence generation](#Sequence-generation)
 - [Evaluate action prediction](#Evaluate-Action-prediction)

-Note that due to the nature of the anonymous GitHub repository, we apologize that the outline hyperlinks do not work.
-These issues will be fixed in the normal GitHub repository.

 Please be aware that, as the GitHub repository is anonymous, the hyperlinks in the outline are not functional.
 This issue will be rectified in the regular GitHub repository.